A large Egyptian Faience Winged Scarab, Ptolemaic Period, ca. 332 - 30 BCE

 The winged scarab was highly symbolic to the ancient Egyptians as it represented rebirth and was associated with the sun god, Ra.
 It was thought that the sun was pushed across the sky by a giant scarab, the god Khepri, an image that came from observations of the scarab hatching from dung and using its back legs to emerge.
 They seemed to hatch from the ball of dung in an act of self-creation, reaffirming their association with life and renewal1.
 These objects were a mystic symbol throughout ancient Egyptian history.
 The earliest scarab amulets appeared in the First Intermediate Period (c.
 2124 BC) and were still in use in Greek and Roman times (c.
 332 BC– 364 AD).

 References: Andrews, Carol, Amulets of Ancient Egypt, chapter 4: Scarabs for the living and funerary scarabs, (University of Texas Press, 1994) pp 50-59.

 Chappaz, J. L., Chamay, J., Reflets du Divin, Muse d’Art et d’Histoire Geneve (Geneva, 2001) p.
 97 no. 83 c.

 Condition: Intact and in very good condition.
 Custom mounted, the string binding the three pieces together was probably done in the early 20th century.
 A very fine example.

-Provenance: JME collection, New York, acquired Bonhams, London, Dec 1993, thereafter private Virginia collection, acquired from the NYC trade in 2014.
+Provenance: Private English collection, sold at Bonhams Fine Antiquities Sale, London, Dec 1993, lot #357, thereafter private Virginia collection, acquired from JME private collection, New York in 2014.